 Failure to do so could be problematic for many reasons.
 For example, some jurisdictions presume that one who fails to update one's Last Will and Testament or Trust after marriage did so unintentionally (i.e., not because of their intentional omission of the spouse).

 Similarly, one should also consider revising their estate planning based on any notable life changes to their beneficiaries.
-For example, the birth, death, or incapacity of family members often require modification to one's estate plan for the prudent person seeking to effectuate their long-term estate planning desires and bequests.
+For example, the birth, death, or incapacity of family members often requires modification to one's estate plan for the prudent person seeking to effectuate their long-term estate planning desires and bequests.

 For example, if a beneficiary becomes subject to future debt/creditor problems or transitions into being the recipient of needs-based government benefits, then unrestricted gifts often become illogical.
 Rather, an Asset Protection Trust or Special Needs Trust, as the case may be, may be advisable.